Website icon Xpert.Digital

 Definition of intralogistics only in 2003

-In 2015, the industry's turnover was almost 19 billion euros.
-Expenses for operating the logistics systems, warehouses, distribution centers and other intralogistics solutions are not included.
-After the USA, Germany is the most important producer of intralogistics systems.
+In 2015, the industry's revenue amounted to almost €19 billion.
+This figure does not include expenses for operating logistics facilities, warehouses, distribution centers, and other intralogistics solutions.
+Germany is the second-largest producer of intralogistics systems after the USA.

 Kanban in intralogistics